nspyre-org/nspyre/docs/contributing.rst

 Headers
 ~~~~~~~

-Section headers are created by underlining (and optionally overlining) the section title with a punctuation character, at least as long as the text:

-Section Headers are demarcated by underlining (and optionally overlining) the section title using non-alphanumeric characters like dashes, equal signs, or tildes.
+Section Headers are demarcated by underlining (or over- and underlining) the section title using non-alphanumeric characters like dashes, equal signs, or tildes.
 The row of non-alphanumeric characters must be at least as long as the header text.
 Use the same character for headers at the same level.
 The following creates a header

 .. code-block:: console